chaunguyen3rd/000080-Book-store-Deploying-Serverless-Book-store-with-AWS-SAM/content/4-config-api-gw/4-2-get-api/_index.md

 ---
 1. Open **template.yaml** in **fcj-book-shop** folder.

-2. Add the following script at the end of the file creating a REST API and **GET** method.
+2. Add the following script at the end of the file that creates a REST API and **GET** method.
     - Firstly, we will create **stage** parameter.
     ```
     stage: